johnlaudun/jln/teaching/courses/370-games/index.md

 ## Resources

 * Incompetech has a grid generator as well as pre-formatted grid PDFs you can print: [Grid Paper PDFs](https://incompetech.com/graphpaper/).
 (Feel free to search for “grid generator” to see what else is out there.)
 Grids are great for maps of all kinds as well as for planning.

+### Interactive Fiction

+[Teaching and Learning With Interactive Fiction](https://bdesilets.com/if/) has a lot of resources, including links to famous interactive fictions.
+(You can download the entire site as a PDF.)
+There is also the [The Interactive Fiction DatabaseAdventures](https://ifdb.org/) which list interactive fiction and text adventures.

+For those interested in writing, interactive fiction there are a lot options in terms of applications that are available.
+The three below are both free to use and open source.
+They also have active development and user communities, which means help, advice, and encouragement are never far away.
+The apps are listed in order of ease-of-use for a beginner.
+Both Twine and Inky use a plain text markup language which can actually be written in any text editor: Microsoft Visual Studio Code extensions are available for both *twee* and *ink*.

+* [Twine](http://twinery.org) is another piece of open source software for creating interactive fiction / non-linear stories.
+Twine is based on a markup language that you can write in any text editor -- I use , *twee*, as well as *ink* (below).
+You can also download the free Twine editor which has a GUI that allows you create the kinds of visualizations discussed above.
+* [Ink](https://www.inklestudios.com/ink/) is a easy-to-understand markup language that has Unity and Unreal compatibility.
+(See the website for about plugins and compatibility.)
 * [Inform](https://ganelson.github.io/inform-website/) is open source software  for creating interactive fiction.
 It uses something very close to natural language syntax and makes it easy to draft and then compile a playable text-based game.
 The website has links not only to the download but also to a variety of useful resources on interactive fiction: writing advice, community forums, and example fictions.

-* [Twine](http://twinery.org) is another piece of open source software for creating interactive fiction / non-linear stories. *Enjoy!*
-* It is too late to enter this year's [Interactive Fiction Competition](https://ifcomp.org/), but there's always next year.
+It is too late to enter this year's [Interactive Fiction Competition](https://ifcomp.org/), but there's always next year.
 In the mean time, this year's entries will be released to the public on September 1.

-### Game Theory

-* Martin Osborne’s [Introduction to Game Theory](https://www.economics.utoronto.ca/osborne/igt/) is an online book.
-* Open Textbook Library has Nordstrom and Oregon[Introduction to Game Theory: A Discovery Approach](https://open.umn.edu/opentextbooks/textbooks/802) available both online and as a downloadable PDF.
-* Coursera has Stanford’s[Game Theory](https://www.coursera.org/learn/game-theory-1) class.
-The claim you can finish it in 17 hours.

 ## Schedule